Simhasanam (2012 film)

-Simhasanam was initially intended to be a remake of the cult Mohanlal-starrer Naduvazhikal but on scripting, it deviated so much from the original story that, it is no longer a rehashed version of the 1989 hit.
-So they made it as a loosely based adaptation of Mario Puzo's The Godfather.
+Simhasanam was originally meant to be a remake of the Mohanlal-starrer Naduvazhikal but during scripting, it became different from the original story.
+It was then loosely adaptated from Mario Puzo's The Godfather.

 Premise

-Chandragiriyil Arjun is a student in Manipal and the son of Chandragiriyil Madhava Menon, a landlord in Chandragiri, Thiruvananthapuram.
-One day, Arjun is called from Manipal and learns about constants struggles between his enemy Raman Unni, who runs a franchise of grocery stores.
-Arjun decides to restore order and secretly fight back Raman Unni and his brothers as his father doesn't want him to become violent.
+Chandragiriyil Arjun is a student in Manipal and the son of Chandragiriyil Madhava Menon, a very wealthy landlord in Chandragiri, Palakkad.
+One day, Arjun is called from Manipal and learns about constants struggles between Madhava Menon's enemy Ramadhathan Unni's sons Ramanunni, Bhargavanunni and Krishnanunni who runs a franchise of grocery stores called Annapoorna.
+Arjun decides to restore order and secretly fight back Ramanunni and his brothers as Madhava Menon doesn't want him to become violent.